Audi S6 Insurance Rates

 Rates are averaged for all Audi S6 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Getting lower rates on insurance for an Audi S6 consists of avoiding accidents and violations, having a good credit history, avoid buying unnecessary coverage, and dropping full coverage on older vehicles.
-Take the time to compare rates every year by quoting rates from direct companies like Progressive and GEICO, and also from local insurance agents.
+Saving money on insurance for an Audi S6 consists of having a decent driving record, maintaining good credit, not filing small claims, and determing if full coverage is necessary.
+Spend time shopping around at least every other year by requesting rates from direct car insurance companies like GEICO and Progressive, and also from local exclusive and independent agents.

 Rate Tables and Charts